 The resulting 3D-volume of azimuthal shear sweeps is then further processed (see also the figures below).
-In analogy to the VIL product, a 0°-elevation sweep is generated.
-Each pixel within this sweep is assigned a value corresponding to the average azimuthal shear in the vertical column above the pixel.
+In analogy to the VIL product, a flatmap Germany composite is used (the same format as described in section 3.2 for the VIL-product).
+Each pixel (grid-cell) within this composite is assigned a value corresponding to the average azimuthal shear in the vertical column above the pixel.
 For the low level (LL) rotation product the column extends from 0 to 3 km above ground level (agl).
 In case of the mid level (ML) rotation product the column is ranging from 3 to 6 km height agl.
 A minimum reflectivity of 5 dBZ is necessary for a shear value to enter the averaging procedure.

-Left: low level rotation (ROT-LL) value calculation for a single pixel of the polar "ROT" sweep coordinate grid.
+Left: low level rotation (ROT-LL) value calculation for a single pixel of a polar "ROT" sweep coordinate grid (actually a flatmap Germany composite grid is used, however the principle of the ROT calculation is unchanged).
 Middle: ROT-LL sweep from observational data (see figure label for details).
 Right: ROT-LL Track (time interval for accumulation is 3 hours).
 Compare also figure in section 3.1 (mesocyclone detection).
 In this weather case, the rotation is more restricted to higher atmospheric layers as can be seen from the ROT-ML product (next figure).

-Left: mid level rotation (ROT-ML) value calculation for a single pixel of the polar "ROT" sweep coordinate grid.
+Left: mid level rotation (ROT-ML) value calculation for a single pixel of a polar "ROT" sweep coordinate grid.
 Middle: ROT-ML sweep from observational data (see figure label for details).
 Right: ROT-ML Track (time interval for accumulation is 3 hours).

 Both LL and ML rotation products show positive (cyclonic) and negative (anti-cyclonic) shear.
-The related track products are obtained by pixelwise accumulating the maxima from the LL and ML rotation products of the last 3 hours (which corresponds to 36 sweep products due to the 5 min scan strategy), so that only positive shear is picked up.
+The related track products are obtained by pixelwise accumulating the maxima from the LL and ML rotation products of the last 3 hours (which corresponds to 36 composite products due to the 5 min scan strategy), so that only positive shear is picked up.